In general, a student must demonstrate and document that s/he meets all of the criteria in one of the following

 32. Is there a deadline for filing a residency petition?

-Yes, petitions will be accepted until the 11th week of the semester for which you are applying for Residency.
-If the petition is submitted after the 11th week, it will be considered for the next semester.
+Yes, petitions will be accepted until the last day to withdraw from classes for which you are applying for Residency.
+If the petition is submitted after the last day to withdraw, it will be considered for the next semester.
 Residency cannot be awarded retroactively.